pa-bru/charty/readme.txt

 2. Choose the chart you want to insert
 3. If you can't find the "Charty" listbox button, you may also copy/paste the shortcode given when you create/edit a chart.
 Example : [charty_shortcode id=chartid]

+= Export data in a csv file

+ =

+You can export data associated to all the charts you have created with the Charty plugin.

+1. Go in the settings submenu of Charty

-Arguments provides by the shortcode:
+2. Click on the "Export" button to download the CSV file Arguments provides by the shortcode:

 * chartid : Your chart ID